 Track and Weigh Everything

-There are few things that you should be tracking in order to know for sure you’re going to lose weight instead of spinning your wheels.
+There are a few things that you should be tracking in order to know for sure you’re going to lose weight instead of spinning your wheels.

 - You need to know your basal metabolic rate